lackhand/princess/conversation.md

 Others... don't!

-When a princess declares a something in the fiction that isn't her own action in the current scene, it's called a decree.
+When a princess declares something in the fiction that isn't her own action in the current scene, it's called a **decree**.
 It's sort of acting like the narrator.
 It's still a part of the conversation.
 It can still prompt disagreements, which can be particularly difficult to resolve!
-A special kind of decree is a memory, which combines an action (or whole scene that) the princess could have taken with the change that she's not taking it now, but in the past.
+A special kind of **decree** is a **memory**, which combines an action (or whole scene!) that the princess could have taken previously in the fiction.
-Memories are a little easier than other decrees to handle, since the only new wrinkle compared to a usual action is whether the princess would have taken the actions.
+**Memories** are a little easier than other **decrees** to handle, since the only new wrinkle compared to a usual action is whether the princess would have taken the actions.
+You can just pause the current scene while you figure out what really happened during the **memory**, and then resume the current scene with your new shared understanding.

-> Decrees can make the world feel less real, so definitely let the genre be your guide to using decrees!
+> **Decrees** can make the world feel less real, so definitely let the _genre_ be your guide to using them!
 {: .warning}

 ### Disagreement

-When there's any question of (or disagreement about) what happens next, start with discussion and resolve it as a table (narrator, remember to mediate and ask questions!).
+When there's any question of (or disagreement about) what happens next in the fiction, start with discussion and resolve it as a table
+(narrator, remember to mediate and ask questions!).
-The princess should clarify her approach and goals, while the narrator should clarify the costs, consequences, risks, and expected effects.
+The princess should clarify her _approach_ and _goal_, while the narrator should clarify the **costs**, **risks** or **consequences**, and expected **effects**.
 Disagreement is really resolved by the whole table, so a good narrator could ask a question to see if anyone has good ideas for what should happen next.
-The princess might spend a resource (often favor), or turn to the dice to find out what happens next.
+The princess might spend a resource (often **favor**), or turn to the dice to find out what happens next.

-There are no specific rules for how to resolve disagreement between princesses.
+There are no specific rules for how to resolve disagreement between princesses, or how to keep the story coherent with the genre.
-Resolve those as players before turning to mechanics!
+Resolve those questions as players before turning to these mechanics!

 > If the narrator moves too quickly (& forgets to foreshadow a threat), it will probably provoke disagreement.
 > If they move too slowly or are stingy with resolution, princesses might feel impatient or cheated.
 > It's good form for her to find the right number of risk rolls with interesting stakes and to use the resulting consequences for dramatic stakes.
 {: .tip}

-> These "mechanics" are not a replacement for using safety tools,
-> content warnings, personal boundaries, and otherwise sticking to your genre.
-> Enforcing your boundaries isn't up for disagreement, and must be resolved as players and friends.
-> Use your words and then update the genre with your new understanding of each other.
-{: .warning}